8 Years Later, I Finally Feel Like I'm Over My Ex

 ”

-"We often get stuck in a way of thinking or behaving that doesn’t build the foundation for healing, acceptance and repair," says Harris.
-"These behaviours might include preoccupation with [your ex’s] life, stalking your ex on social media, maintaining high levels of contact, bargaining with your ex (or internally), holding [out hope] for a magical repair or just going over and over what happened in your head."
+"We often get stuck in a way of thinking or behaving that doesn’t build the foundation for healing, acceptance, and repair," Dr. Harris says.
+"These behaviors might include preoccupation with [your ex’s] life, stalking your ex on social media, maintaining high levels of contact, bargaining with your ex (or internally), holding [out hope] for a magical repair, or just going over and over what happened in your head."

 Several years after we split, Matt and I hooked up after a mutual friend’s birthday drinks.
 I’d imagined him coming back to my flat so many times that I kept dissociating, feeling like I was watching the scene from above.
 We didn’t sleep together but when he was stroking my hair in bed he told me that he thought about me a lot.
 I’d yearned to hear this for such a long time and I couldn’t say anything.
 The words he’d uttered years previously — "I just don’t feel that anymore" — rang out inside my head so I stayed silent, feeling the slim chance of us getting back together slip through my hands like a bar of soap.